ZestyChicken/docs/docs/3-truenas/7-Gluetun-Guide.md

 ![VPN Gluetun 3](img/Gluetun-Wireguard-Mulvad.png)

 - The example here uses Mulvad.
 There is excellent information on creating your Mulvad configuration for Gluetun here (https://github.com/qdm12/gluetun/wiki/Mullvad).
 - "VPN_SERVICE_PROVIDER" will be "mullvad" and VPN_TYPE is "wireguard".
-The WIREGUARD_PRIVATE_KEY and WIREGUARD_ADDRESSES will be stored in your configuration file (e.g. us-###-wg-###.conf) and can be retrived from there.
+The WIREGUARD_PRIVATE_KEY and WIREGUARD_ADDRESSES will be stored in your configuration file (e.g. us-###-wg-###.conf) and can be retrieved from there.
 Note the WIREGUARD_ADDRESSES is in CIDR notation (e.g. /32 at end of IP address).

 ## Verify it works